pactus-project/pactus.org/website/learn/blockchain/block/index.md

 - **Timestamp** is the time of the block as the number of seconds since January 1, 1970 (Unix Epoch).
 - **Previous Block Hash** is the hash of the previous block in the blockchain.
 - **State Hash** is the [state hash]({{ site.baseurl }}/learn/blockchain/state-hash) of the blockchain at this block.
-- It ensures that all nodes in the network have the same state.
+  The State Hash ensures that all nodes in the network have the same state.
 - **Sortition Seed** is a verifiable and unpredictable seed data used by the [sortition]({{ site.baseurl }}/learn/consensus/sortition) algorithm.
 - **Proposer Address** is the address of the validator who created and proposed the block.